sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Sometimes stipends are large, sometimes they are not.
 If you're not sure, assume that your stipend will be taxed at ~26% in California.
-We've heard you can get much of it back if you save your receipts, something to look into.
+We've heard you can get much of it back if you save your receipts; something to look into.

 We recommend working at a place that covers some part of your housing, unless you have the financial ability to not care.